-okta Hi Charli e, below or e requested an email link to sign in to Box.
-To finish signing in, click the button enter the provided code.
-If you did not request this email link, contact an rator at support@jankyco.com.
-Sign In Signing in on another device?
+okta Hi Charlie, You have requested an email link to sign in to Box.
+To finish signing in, click the buttor below or enter the prov administrator at suppor rided code.
+If you did not request this email link, contact an t@jankyco.com.
+Sign In Signin ig in on another device?
 Enter this code: 046123 This is an automatically generated message from Okta.
 Replies are not monitored or answered.